-Barancik Access Leadership Scholarship: A New College program created to engage and support high potential talent from underrepresented populations.
-The Access Leadership Initiative and the Barancik Scholarship were created in 2020, funded by a grant from the Charles and Margery Barancik Foundation.
+Barancik Access Leadership Scholarship: Created in 2020, funded by a grant from the Charles and Margery Barancik Foundation.
 It is intended to reduce or eliminate financial barriers that might otherwise prevent a high-potential student with ties to the Sarasota/Manatee area from benefiting from the exceptional preparation for future success and leadership that a New College education can provide.
 Scholarship amounts: up to $7500 for students residing on campus, up to $2500 for students residing off-campus.
-Amounts for scholarship funding may vary each year, according to other gift aid in the student financial aid package, and annual eligibility for need-based gift aid as determined by the FAFSA.
+Amounts for scholarship funding may vary each year.
+A valid 2022-2023 FAFSA is required and released to New College.
 The total financial aid package may not exceed the Cost of Attendance.
 Applications for first time in college students are due February 1, 2022.

 NEED-BASED FINANCIAL AID

 In addition to an academic scholarship, you could qualify for even more gift assistance if you are a U.S. Citizen, U.S. Permanent Resident Alien, or qualified non-resident alien.
 Complete the 2022-2023 Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov as soon as possible after Oct.
-1, 2020.
+1, 2021.
 Our school code is 039574.